Faces & Voices Spotlight

 The Vascular Brain is a clinical education project by Zaka Ahmed, MD — a vascular neurology fellow at the University at Buffalo.
 A working notebook of trials, protocols, and bedside reasoning, kept honest by the consults that come in overnight.

-Before fellowship, I trained in neurology at Howard University Hospital in Washington, DC — serving as Chief Resident in 2024–2025 and working with an underserved patient population where health equity in cerebrovascular care is not an abstraction.
-My research training has been split between the Hillis lab at Johns Hopkins, studying how language and motor functions recover differentially with reperfusion in large-vessel-occlusion stroke, and the neurocritical care group under Neeraj Badjatia at the University of Maryland, where I spent several years coordinating clinical trials in ICH, SAH, and ECMO outcomes.
+Before fellowship, I trained in neurology at Howard University Hospital in Washington, DC — serving as Chief Resident in 2024–2025.
+My research training has been split between the Hillis lab at Johns Hopkins, studying how language and motor functions recover differentially with reperfusion in large-vessel-occlusion stroke, and the neurocritical care group under Neeraj Badjatia at the University of Maryland, coordinating trials in ICH, SAH, and ECMO outcomes.

 This site is the long-form counterpart to that work — a place to write carefully about what the literature says and what it doesn't, in a voice that respects both the data and the clinicians who carry the weight of acting on it.